arnauddhaene/brunel/README.md

 ### jupyter notebook

 here is the specific jupyter notebook I used.
-The ipynb file can be found at `cppcourse-brunel/results/rasterplot.ipynb`
+The ipynb file can be found in `cppcourse-brunel/results/rasterplot.ipynb` and in `cppcourse-brunel/build/rasterplot.ipynb`.
+I suggest running the notebook from the build file as it searches for the data in it's directory, and the data is saved in build directory.

-#### rasterplot
+#### rasterplot.ipynb